traumst/neon-chat/README.md

 - cache instead of map

 ### Message Broadcasting:
+- msg should distribute to user connection, event if chat is closed
 - track user deltas: chats, messages
 - only serve deltas
 - buffer for unstable connection/s